Applying Grover-mixer quantum alternating operator ansatz algorithm to higher-order unconstrained binary optimization problems: Preliminaries

 Formally, a HUBO (PUBO) problem is defined as the minimization of a real-valued pseudo-Boolean function.
 The cost function $E:\{\pm 1\}^n \rightarrow \mathbb{R}$ can be written in the spin representation as

-where $\mathbf{s}=(s_1,\ldots,s_n)$ is a configuration of spin variables $s_i\in\{\pm 1\}$, $J_{i_1\ldots i_d}$ are real interaction coefficients, and $D$ is a HUBO oreder parameter.
+where $\mathbf{s}=(s_1,\ldots,s_n)$ is a configuration of spin variables $s_i\in\{\pm 1\}$, $J_{i_1\ldots i_d}$ are real interaction coefficients, and $D$ is a HUBO order parameter, where $D=2$ corresponds only to pairwise interactions, and $D>2$ includes all connections between themselves up to the order $D$.
 Throughout this work, we denote the objective by $E(\mathbf{s})$ to emphasize its interpretation as an energy function, since the optimization task corresponds to identifying its ground-state configurations.

 In the context of mapping to a quantum Hamiltonian, the Ising formulation is often more direct.
-The transformation follows the standard approach of replacing classical spin variables with quantum operators: $s_{i} \mapsto Z_i$, where $Z_i$ denotes the Pauli-Z operator acting on the $i$-th qubit.
+The transformation follows the standard approach of replacing classical spin variables with quantum operators: $s_{i} \mapsto Z_i$, where $Z_i$ denotes the Pauli-$Z$ operator acting on the $i^{\rm th}$ qubit.
 This mapping preserves the eigenvalue structure, with computational basis states $\ket{z}$ corresponding to classical configurations \textbf{s} (hereinafter, we use the correspondence $0 \leftrightarrow +1$ and $1 \leftrightarrow -1$ between bit and sign variables).
-The resulting quantum Hamiltonian is constructed as:
+The resulting quantum Hamiltonian is constructed as

-This $D$-local Hamiltonian \cite{kempe2006complexity} contains multi-qubit interaction terms that directly encode the higher-order correlations present in the original optimization problem.
+This $D$-local Hamiltonian \cite{kempe2006complexity} contains multiqubit interaction terms that directly encode the higher-order correlations present in the original optimization problem.
 The ground state of $H_C$ corresponds to the optimal solution, with the ground energy equaling the minimal value of the cost function.

 In analyzing HUBO problem complexity, it is essential to consider not only the cardinality of interaction terms but also the topological structure of the underlying hypergraph.
 Properties such as sparse connectivity, bounded hyperedge size, or specific graph minors can dramatically reduce the effective complexity.